KV63

-KV63 is a recently opened chamber in Egypt's Valley of the Kings pharaonic necropolis.
+KV63 is a chamber in Egypt's Valley of the Kings pharaonic necropolis.
 Initially believed to be a royal tomb, it is now believed to have been a storage chamber for the mummification process.
-It was found in 2005 by a team of archaeologists led by Dr. Otto Schaden.
+It was found in 2005 by a team of archaeologists led by Otto Schaden.

 The chamber contained seven wooden coffins and many large storage jars.
 All coffins have now been opened, and were found to contain only mummification materials, with the jars also containing mummification supplies including salts, linens, and broken pottery.

 Some clay seal impressions contain text, such as the partial word 'pa-aten,' part of the birth name of Tutankhamun's wife, Ankhesenamun.
 This inscription, the architectural style of the chamber, and the form of the coffins and jars all point to an Eighteenth Dynasty date, roughly contemporary with Tutankhamun, whose tomb is nearby.

 KV63 was revisited by Schaden's team again in 2010, along with a TV team.
 Another 16 storage jars were explored, and a wooden bed with lions' heads, along with pieces of wine jars, were discovered.
 The team arrived at the theory that the chamber was probably used by Tutankhamun's family embalmers, about 1337–1334 BC.

 Discovery

 The vertical shaft of KV63 was re-discovered on 10 March 2005.
 The discovery that the shaft led to a chamber was announced on 8 February 2006, by the Supreme Council of Antiquities, which credited the find to a team of U.S. archaeologists from the University of Memphis, under the leadership of Dr. Otto Schaden.
 The chamber—given the name "KV63" in accordance with the sequential numbering convention used in the Valley—was initially thought to be a tomb, the first new one to be revealed there since the discovery of KV62, the tomb of Tutankhamun, by Howard Carter in 1922.

-KV63 is located in the area between KV10 (Amenmesse) and KV62 (Tutankhamun), in the very centre of the Valley's eastern branch and near the main crossroads of the network of paths traversed by thousands of tourists dayly.
+KV63 is located in the area between KV10 (Amenmesse) and KV62 (Tutankhamun), in the very centre of the Valley's eastern branch and near the main crossroads of the network of paths traversed by thousands of tourists daily.

 The discovery was made as the archaeological team was excavating the remains of 19th dynasty workmen's huts at the entrance to KV10, looking for evidence to clarify the succession of Amenmesse.
 The area around the huts had accumulated rubble from occasional flooding.
 Both Theodore M. Davis and Howard Carter had dug in the area in the early twentieth century, but had not removed these particular huts.
 While exploring a layer of dark rock, the dig came across chips of white stone (these being the last level excavated by Carter).
 Further exploration revealed a straight edge of cut stone, which turned out to be on the upper lip of a vertical shaft.
 Unfortunately, the discovery came at the end of the 2004–05 digging season, and further excavations were postponed until the team recommenced its work the following autumn.